How one software company reversed a challenging situation during the pandemic

-CaterTrax keeps an eye on economic data to support their business planning and forecasting.
+CaterTrax keeps an eye on economic data to support its business planning and forecasting.
 Drawing from experience, the company’s nearest point of economic comparison to the pandemic was the 2008 financial crisis, which put the company in the mindset to be prepared for major, unpredictable events, but provides optimism about longer-term stability.

 “Foodservice, specifically catering, will return, but I think there will be dimensions of catering that will look and feel a little different for quite a while.
-In a traditional catering environment there might be a buffet and common serving utensils with long lines of people shoulder-to-shoulder.
+In a traditional catering environment, there might be a buffet and common serving utensils with long lines of people shoulder-to-shoulder.
 Those things will change, though perhaps not permanently, and we’ll continue to drive our company’s evolution in terms of how we solve our clients’ problems,” says Tyler.

 “We suspect, social beings that we are, we’re going to have a business cycle coming where people are eager to get back to the office.
-In many cases we are already seeing this trend develop.
+In many cases, we are already seeing this trend develop.
 We’re paying attention and being thoughtful about how we might adapt if a hybrid implementation of a work-from-home model becomes commonplace, but we’re not overreacting.
 This is the food industry – and food brings people together.”

 4. Develop a thought leadership position.

 The company’s service-centric ethos and expertise naturally put them in a role to guide customers during an uncertain time.
-In a time of rapid change, such as when health guidance seemed change every few weeks, they saw an opportunity to fill a gap in thought leadership.
+In a time of rapid change, such as when health guidance seemed to change every few weeks, they saw an opportunity to fill a gap in thought leadership.
 CaterTrax publishes regular blogs, that showcase the depth of knowledge and experience across industries, on topical subjects with the consumer in mind.

 “The breadth of our client base puts us in a unique position to observe multiple vectors across our market.
 We want to continue to participate in, lead, guide, consult, and listen as this space continues to evolve,” Tyler says.